-This project aims to understand key soil constraints in the Nyaung Shwe township area of the Shan State and implement on-farm research trials to address soil fertility decline and soil erosion impacting on the Inle Lake catchment
+This project aimed to understand key soil constraints in the Nyaung Shwe township area of the Shan State and implement on-farm research trials to address soil fertility decline and soil erosion impacting on the Inle Lake catchment

 Agriculture in Shan State of Myanmar has enormous potential to help people out of poverty.
 However, agricultural productivity and efficiency are constrained by many factors, in particular, soil constraints such as poor nutrient acquisition by plants (due to high phosphorus fixation by soil, and low nitrogen fixation by plants) and infertile soil due to removal of nutrients in residues (especially relevant for potassium) and continual erosion of topsoil (loss of organic matter and nutrients).